 A dog is considered to have a fever when his temperature reaches 103 degrees or higher.
 If it does, it’s time to head to the vet’s office.
 A temperature of 106 degrees or higher can damage a pet’s internal organs and can be fatal, so never wait until it gets to that point.

-According to PetMD, once at the vet’s, diagnosing the underlying cause can be tricky.
+Once at the vet’s, diagnosing the underlying cause can be tricky.
 Your vet probably has a record of your dog’s medical history, with information about vaccines, surgeries, allergies, medications, and past illnesses.
 But the vet may also need to know of any recent physical injuries, ingestion of plants or other toxins, insect bites, and so on.
 It will also be helpful to note when you first noticed the fever.

 After conducting a physical exam, your vet may order routine laboratory tests, such as urinalysis, blood count, or a biochemistry profile.
 They can offer up useful information about an underlying condition or infection.
 In the case of infection, your dog may be prescribed medication.
 More specific testing may also be required.